 In the spring of 2011, he made his New York City Opera debut as Belcore in L’Elisir d’Amore.
 Zachary Wolfe, writing for the New York Times, reported that “As Sergeant Belcore, José Adán Pérez had an impressive New York debut, his voice smooth, clear, and rich.”

 He has appeared at the Hollywood Bowl as Dancaïro in Carmen with the LA Philharmonic under the direction of Gustavo Dudamel.
 Roles on the LA Opera stage include both Figaro and Fiorello in Il barbiere di Siviglia, the Second Senator in Schreker’s Die Gezeichneten under the baton of James Conlon, Di Cosimo in the world premiere of Daniel Catán’s Il Postino. and as Marcello in two student matinee performances of La bohème under the baton of Plácido Domingo.
-Last season, he return to Los Angeles for a production of Figaro, 2010.
-This past October, he made an impressivel debut in San Diego as Dandini for which the San Diego Union-Tribune "Dandini was nimbly played by José Adán Pérez, a boffo buffa basso.
+Recent engagements include returns to Los Angeles and New York for Figaro, 2010 and an impressive debut in San Diego as Dandini for which the San Diego Union-Tribune "Dandini was nimbly played by José Adán Pérez, a boffo buffa basso.
 There was firmness and suavity to his tone throughout his range, and he was one of the few people on stage able to generate laughter through demeanor as opposed to shtick."

 Elsewhere, he performed to high acclaim as Dandini in La Cenerentola at the Aspen Music Festival. made his European debut at the Theatre Basel, Switzerland as the lead baritone of the zarzuela Pasión under the direction of Calixto Bieito,Figaro in Il barbiere di Siviglia as part of Opera; Marcello in La bohème, Malatesta in Don Pasquale, and Guglielmo in Così fan tutte for IVAI in Tel-Aviv, as well as Figaro in Il barbiere di Siviglia, the title role of Don Giovanni, and Marullo in Rigoletto for The Academy of Vocal Arts of Philadelphia.
 In Mazatlan, Mexico, he has performed Figaro in Il barbiere di Siviglia, Belcore in L’Elisir D’amore and Silvio in I Pagliacci at the Teatro Ángela Peralta.